openvinotoolkit/geti-sdk/README.md

   folder for examples on how to do this.

-- Uploading images, videos, annotations for images and video frames and configurations to a project
+- **Uploading** images, videos, annotations for images and video frames and configurations to a project

-- Downloading images, videos, annotations, models and predictions for all images and videos/video frames in a project.
+- **Downloading** images, videos, annotations, models and predictions for all images and videos/video frames in a project.
 Also downloading the full project configuration is supported.

-- Setting configuration for a project, like turning auto train on/off and setting number of iterations for all tasks
+- **Setting configuration for a project**, like turning auto train on/off and setting number of iterations for all tasks

+- **Deploying a project** to load OpenVINO inference models for all tasks in the pipeline, and running the full pipeline inference on a local machine.

 - **Creating and restoring a backup of an existing project**, using the code snippets provided [above](#downloading-and-uploading-projects).
 Only